-Child welfare system: The child welfare system is made up of government agencies and private organizations that are responsible for protecting children.
+The child welfare system is made up of government agencies and private organizations that are responsible for protecting children.
 These agencies and organizations work together to make sure that children are safe and families are strong.
-The child welfare system gets involved with families for many different reasons, most often because children have been abandoned, abused or neglected, or their parents cannot care for them because they are either in jail, in detention or have been deported.
+The child welfare system gets involved with families for many different reasons, most often because children have been abandoned, abused or neglected, or their parents cannot care for them because they are in jail or in detention or have been deported.
+You can read more about the child welfare system in Chapter 3.